fluxcd/kustomize-controller/docs/api/kustomize.md

 </em>
 </td>
 <td>
-<p>Prinicipal provides details on how the controller should
+<p>Principal provides details on how the controller should
 carry out impersonation during garbage collections, health-check and applies</p>
 </td>